 As for Amateur Radio Parity, I fear that there is far too much strong opposition to the idea that anyone can do things out of the ordinary in neighborhoods covered by CC&Rs including amateurs.
 These land use covenants are the last vestiges of protection for “polite society” to guard themselves against – well to put it bluntly, weirdness.
 Because there are only about 3 to 400,000 active HF licensed hams in the US, long antennas definitely fall within the category of radical oddities.
 I myself am currently among the inactive hams.

-As for HR 555 and S 1534 bills, these legislative documents were poorly drafted and would continue to protect the interests of residing politicians as well as the rest of polite society.
+As for HR 555 and S 1534 bills, these legislative documents were poorly drafted and would continue to protect the interests of politicians residing in HOAs as well as the rest of polite society.
 These beneficiaries would include home builders, real estate investors and property managers.

 No one seems to be willing to draft a document which would clearly state that covenants cannot restrict amateur radio operations over and above that specified by the regulatory codes of the municipalities in which these private land use communities are located.
 Meaning, if a city finds an antenna to be legal and permitted, the antenna is legal in all parts of the city.
 The only restrictions on antennas and transmissions would be specified in the city’s regulations.